These States Don’t Require a Degree for a Government Job

 Pennsylvania Democratic Gov. Josh Shapiro eliminated the bachelor's degree requirement for 65,000 state jobs through executive order on Jan.
 30. It was his first full day in office.

-Now, Alaska is adopting the no-degree-required policy.
+Alaska was the next to adopt the no-degree-required policy.

 Instead, he emphasized "minimum competency requirements" that "allow for the broadest use of education, training, and experience" when seeking new state employees.